AriettaZ/set-game/README.md

   * File name and user name shouldn't start with '.'

 ##### Invalid Input
   * If invalid inputs detected by the game, the player will be prompted to re-enter

+##### User File Navigation
+  * Saved games are saved in stored_game folder under username subfolder
+  * Saved game files are named by the users
+  * Saved game result history csv files are saved in game_result folder
+  * Saved game result history csv files are named by username

 ***